 - legal services

 Establishing a plan is easy, but complying with ERISA is more difficult.

 ERISA Business Exemptions

 Some categories of benefits are exempt if they don't meet certain standards.
 Important exemptions and safe harbors exist to avoid ERISA regulation.
-Plans issued by the government and churches are exempt, as well as state-level plans and plans offered by other countries for nonresidents.
-Exemptions are also made if payments are part of normal payroll, such as:
+Plans issued by the government and churches are exempt, as well as state-level plans and plans offered by other countries for non-residents.
+Exemptions are also made if payments are part of normal payrolls, such as:

 - shift premiums

 The employer has to pay out of his own assets, and individuals being paid must be current employees.
 If an employer permits an insurer to sell policies directly to employees who would pay for everything on their own, they're exempt.